Josh Quayhagen

-Josh Quayhagen (born August 30, 1986) is an American mixed martial artist currently competing in the Lightweight division.
+Josh Quayhagen (born August 30, 1986) is an American mixed martial artist who competes in the Lightweight division.
 A professional mixed martial artist since 2011, Quayhagen has previously fought for Legacy FC, Bellator, and was a contestant on their reality show, Fight Master: Bellator MMA.

+Quayhagen currently competes in full contact karate for Karate Combat, where he is the former Karate Combat Welterweight Champion.

 Background

 Born and raised in Louisiana, Quayhagen began training in martial arts from a young age.

 A decorated karate competitor, he has won eight USKA World Champion Adult Black Belt Kumite Grand Championships and five National Grand Championships as well as a PKC National Black Belt Grand Kumite Championship.
 Quayhagen holds the record in all three of these events for being the youngest ever to win the Grand Champion in both events.
 Quayhagen was 18 years old at both USKA worlds and PKC Nationals and 19 years old as the winner of the USKA World Grand Kumite Champion.

 Quayhagen currently competes in full contact Karate League, Karate Combat.
 He is the reigning Welterweight Champion.